kartik-v/yii2-grid/README.md

 ## Latest Release
 The latest version of the module is v2.6.0 released on 20-Nov-2014.
 Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-grid/blob/master/CHANGE.md) for details.

-Release 2.6.0 has BC breaking changes.
+Release 2.6.0 has changes that would break backward compatibility.
+This has been done to make the templates more efficient, configurable, and enable developers to setup the grid layout better.

 ### BC Breaking Changes